-The early years workforce should include men, women and people whose identities challenge the gender binary; people from a wide and representative range of ethnic, religious and cultural backgrounds; people with different sexual identities; able-bodied people and people with disabilities.
+We think this is a matter of diversity and inclusion.
+Our children should be cared for and educated by a wide cross-section of the community: men, women and people whose identities challenge the gender binary; people from a range of ethnic, religious and cultural backgrounds; people with different sexual identities; people with and without disabilities.

 It takes a village to raise a child.
 We say that includes the menfolk.